 Also these weight restrictions may be squeezed further in the future.
 Also there will be times when you need to carry your case and you may need to lift it into the overhead locker.
 Think about whether the weight of your case is important to you.

 A lot of US travellers don’t think so much about luggage weight.
 US airlines have very liberal weight restrictions if they have any at all.

 Then they fly internationally and find that their carry on bags above the weight limit.
 Say hello to checking fees and vacation frustration.

 The lighter your bag is the better.
-You will always need to carry your bag sometimes even just to lift it into the overhead bin.
+You will always need to lift your bag sometimes even just to put it into the overhead bin.

 And size is crucial.
 There is nothing more frustrating than not being able to board a flight because the carry on police spot your bag is a 1/4 of an inch too wide.